attdevsupport/ARO/README.md

 +  **AT&T ARO is compatible with MAC 10.11 and Windows 10**

 +  **Updates to AT&T ARO Best Practices**
-The File Compression test has been enhanced so that more types of files are tested for compression, and the number of tests has been streamlined by removing the Content Pre-fetching and Inefficient Connections ÐOffloading to Wi-Fi when Possible tests.
+The File Compression test has been enhanced so that more types of files are tested for compression, and the number of tests has been streamlined by removing the Content Pre-fetching and Inefficient Connections ï¿½Offloading to Wi-Fi when Possible tests.

 +  **Features not included**
-The AT&T ARO 5.0 Beta build does not contain IBM Rational Team Concert integration, HP Application Lifecycle Management (ALM) integration, Data Dump, Lookout Security integration, Diff Tool and analysis to the secure data.
+The AT&T ARO 5.0.0 build does not contain IBM Rational Team Concert integration, HP Application Lifecycle Management (ALM) integration, Data Dump, Lookout Security integration, Diff Tool and analysis to the secure data.

 **What are the known issues in Release 5.0.0?**